-- I. Individual has a diagnosis of chronic kidney disease (CKD); AND - A. Individual is dialysis dependent; AND - B. Individual has iron deficiency anemia (IDA);
+- Individual has a diagnosis of chronic kidney disease (CKD); AND Ι. - Individual is dialysis dependent; AND - B. Individual has iron deficiency anemia (IDA);

-- II.
-Individual has a diagnosis of iron deficiency anemia (IDA); AND - III.
-Individual is non-dialysis dependent; AND - IV.
-Diagnosis is confirmed by one of the following: - A. For IDA associated with CKD or inflammatory conditions (for example, inflammatory bowel disease [IBD], heart failure), individual meets one of the following within the last four (4) weeks (De Franceschi 2017): - 1.
-Serum ferritin levels less than 100 ng/mL; OR - 2.
-TSAT levels less than 20%; OR - Serum ferritin is less than or equal to 500 ng/mL and TSAT is less than or equal to 30% (KDIGO 2012); OR - Bone marrow demonstrates inadequate iron stores; OR - Hemoglobin (HGB) less than 13 g/dl (less than 130 g/l) in males or less than 12 g/dl (less than 120 g/l) in females and TSAT 30% or less and ferritin 500ng/ml or less (500 μg/l or less) (Ko 2020); OR - B. For IDA associated with cancer/chemotherapy or non-inflammatory conditions (for example, blood loss, malabsorption, malnutrition), individual meets one of the following within the last four (4) weeks (NCCN 2021, De Franceschi 2017): - 1.
-Serum ferritin levels less than 30 ng/mL; OR - 2.
-TSAT levels less than 20%; OR - Bone marrow demonstrates inadequate iron stores; AND - Individual has had a four (4) week trial of and inadequate response, or intolerance to oral iron supplementation (NCCN 2020, KDIGO 2012); OR - VI.
-Individual is unable to use oral iron supplementation for one of the following reasons: - A. Malabsorption conditions; OR - B. Gastric Surgery (DeFlipp 2013);
+- Π. Individual has a diagnosis of iron deficiency anemia (IDA) or iron deficiency; AND - III.
+Individual is non-dialysis dependent; AND - Diagnosis is confirmed by one of the following: IV. - Α. For IDA or iron deficiency associated with CKD or inflammatory conditions (for example, inflammatory bowel disease [IBD], heart failure), individual meets one of the following within the last four (4) weeks (De Franceschi 2017): - Serum ferritin levels less than 100 ng/mL; OR 1. - TSAT levels less than 20%; OR 2. - 3.
+Serum ferritin is less than or equal to 500 ng/mL and TSAT is less than or equal to 30% (KDIGO 2012); OR - 4.
+Bone marrow demonstrates inadequate iron stores; OR - 5.
+Hemoglobin (HGB) less than 13 g/dl (less than 130 g/l) in males or less than 12 g/dl (less than 120 g/l) in females and TSAT 30% or less and ferritin 500ng/ml or less (500 μg/l or less) (Ko 2020); OR - B. For IDA or iron deficiency associated with cancer/chemotherapy or non-inflammatory conditions (for example, blood loss, malabsorption, malnutrition), individual meets one of the following within the last - four (4) weeks (NCCN 20214, De Franceschi 2017): - Serum ferritin levels less than 30 ng/mL; OR - TSAT levels less than 20%; OR 2 - Bone marrow demonstrates inadequate iron stores; AND 3 - V. Individual has had a four (4) week trial of and inadequate response, or intolerance to oral iron - supplementation (NCCN 20204, KDIGO 2012); OR VI - Individual is unable to use oral iron supplementation for one of the following reasons: - Malabsorption conditions; OR - B. Gastric Surgery (DeFlipp 2013);

-- VII.
-Individual has iron deficiency anemia in pregnancy; AND - VIII.
-Diagnosis is confirmed by one of the following: - A. Serum ferritin levels less than 30 ng/mL; OR - B. TSAT levels less than 20%; OR - C. Bone marrow demonstrates inadequate iron stores; AND - IX.
-Individual is past 14 weeks of pregnancy and has had a four (4) week trial of and inadequate response, or intolerance to oral iron supplementation (Muñoz 2017); OR - X. Individual is past 14 weeks of pregnancy and diagnosed with severe iron deficiency anemia, defined as Hemoglobin (HGB) less than 8 g/dL; OR - XI.
-Individual is past 34 weeks of pregnancy.
+- VII Individual has iron deficiency anemia or iron deficiency in pregnancy; AND - VIII.
+Diagnosis is confirmed by one of the following: - Α. Serum ferritin levels less than 30 ng/mL; OR Β. - TSAT levels less than 20%; OR - С Bone marrow demonstrates inadequate iron stores; AND - IX.
+Individual is past 14 weeks of pregnancy and has had a four (4) week trial of and inadequate response, or intolerance to oral iron supplementation (Muñoz 2017); OR - Individual is past 14 weeks of pregnancy and individual is unable to use oral iron supplementation due to malabsorptive conditions or gastric surgery (Muñoz 2017, DeFlipp 2013); OR Individual is past 14 weeks of pregnancy and diagnosed with severe iron deficiency anemia, defined as - X.XI - Hemoglobin (HGB) less than 8 g/dL; OR Individual is past 34 weeks of pregnancy.
+XI.XII